Policy Reference Group

 Note: Online PRG members must have reliable access to a personal device (computer, laptop, phone or tablet) that has a webcam, microphone and stable internet connection.

-Participation in the PRG would be suitable for consumers with an interest in reviewing policies, procedures and other matters.
+Participation in the PRG is suitable for consumers with an interest in reviewing policies, procedures and other matters.
 This is a group that requires good reading and comprehension skills.
 Experience with reviewing policies and procedures is not necessary to become a member of the PRG.
-Documents for reading and review will be provided up to 1-2 weeks prior to each meeting.
+Documents for reading and review will be provided 1-2 weeks prior to each meeting.
 Participants are expected to have read the documents prior to the meeting and be ready to provide feedback either during the meeting itself or via written correspondence if they are unable to attend.